Your Dedicated Workers’ Comp Attorneys

 What to expect at a workers comp hearing in NY?

-A workers’ compensation hearing in New York is a formal proceeding where the parties involved present evidence and arguments to a Workers’ Compensation Law Judge, who then makes a decision on the case.
+A workers’ compensation hearing in New York is a formal proceeding where the parties involved present evidence and arguments to a Workers’ Compensation Law Judge, who then decides on the case.
 You can expect to be questioned about your injury, the circumstances surrounding it, and your medical treatment.
 Your employer and their insurance company will also have the opportunity to present their side of the story, which may involve questioning you as well.
-Medical records, expert testimony, and other forms of evidence are often submitted during the hearing.
-It’s crucial to be prepared, straightforward, and factual in your responses.
-Having legal representation, like the experienced attorneys at Hurwitz, Whitcher, & Molloy, can be invaluable in navigating the complexities of the hearing.
+Medical records, specialist testimony, and other forms of evidence are often submitted during the hearing.
+It’s important to be prepared, straightforward, and factual in your responses.
+Having legal representation, like our experienced attorneys at Hurwitz, Whitcher, & Molloy, can be invaluable in managing the nuances of the hearing.
 After both sides have presented their cases, the judge will either make an immediate decision or take the matter under advisement, with a written decision to follow.

 Why can’t you sue your employer in NY?